February 19 / 6:00 PM - February 28 / 7:00 PM

 The period just before Shambhala Day, the first day of the Tibetan New Year, is regarded as a time when one is more susceptible to döns.
 Döns refer to sudden physical and psychological attacks of depression, resentment, anger, or other negative emotions—like an unpredictable flu that overcomes us.
 The “dön season” is a particularly good time to work with these obstacles.

-In order to avert whatever negativity has accumulated during the year, we will practice the Mamo Chants on January 31 through February 9th.
+In order to avert whatever negativity has accumulated during the year, we will practice the Mamo Chants on February 19, 20, and 23 through February 28th.
 The mamos are powerful worldly dharma protectors; they can be motherly or sisterly or fearsome.
 When we lose awareness, some kind of reminder occurs, which is often painful; this is mamo energy.
 We practice the mamo chant in order to pacify the turmoil of the mamos by waking up.

-February 10th is regarded as a neutral day, a day when we make a special effort to clean up our physical environment: our homes as well as the Tucson Shambhala center.
-And on February 11th (Celebrated at the Center on February 17th), Shambhala Day, we will celebrate the beginning of the Water Snake Year.
+March 1st is regarded as a neutral day, a day when we make a special effort to clean up our physical environment: our homes as well as the Tucson Shambhala center.
+And on March 2nd, Shambhala Day, we will celebrate the beginning of the Wooden Horse Year.

 Above is the schedule for the Mamo Chants.
 The Mamo Chant practice takes about an hour.
 Please join us for any or all of the scheduled practices.